loquresh/student-record-matching/README.md

 # Student Record Matching Using Fuzzy String Matching

 ## Overview

-This project demonstrates a methodology for linking student survey responses across multiple collection periods when no unique student identifier is available.
+This project demonstrates a way to link student survey responses across multiple collection periods when no unique student identifier is available.

-In longitudinal survey analysis, it is often necessary to determine whether records from a pre-survey and post-survey belong to the same student.
-Because students may enter their names differently across surveys, exact matching can result in missed matches and inaccurate analyses.

-To address this challenge, I developed a fuzzy matching workflow in R that identifies likely record matches based on string similarity while minimizing duplicate assignments.
+## Project Question
+Can student records from a pre-survey and post-survey be reliably matched to the same student using name similarity alone, when no unique identifier connects them?

+This breaks down into a few sub-questions:
+- How much do names vary in formatting and spelling across the two surveys?
+- What similarity method can reliably measure how close two names are?
+- How can matches be assigned without creating duplicates?
+- How accurate is the resulting matching process?

-## Problem
+## Data Source

-The dataset contained student survey responses collected at multiple time points.
-No unique identifier was available to reliably connect records across surveys.
+Student survey responses collected at multiple time points, originally gathered as part of a nonprofit longitudinal survey project.

-Common challenges included:
+*Note: The original data is confidential student data and is not included in this repository.
+Any example data included here is synthetic and only meant to demonstrate the methodology.*

+## Data Quality Notes
+Since there was no unique ID to match records across surveys, records had to be linked using names, which introduced a few real challenges:
-* Misspelled names
+- Misspelled names
-* Inconsistent capitalization
+- Inconsistent capitalization
-* Extra spaces or punctuation
+- Extra spaces or punctuation
-* Alternative spellings
+- Alternative spellings of the same name
-* Multiple potential matches
+- Multiple possible matches for a single record

-Without a matching process, longitudinal analysis could not be performed reliably.
+Without addressing these, longitudinal analysis across the two surveys wasn't possible.

 ## Methodology

-### Data Preparation
+### 1. Data Preparation

-Student names were standardized by:

-* Converting all text to lowercase
-* Removing punctuation
-* Removing spaces and special characters

-This reduced variation caused by formatting differences.
+Names were standardized before comparing them, by converting all text to lowercase, removing punctuation, and removing spaces and special characters.
+This cut down on a lot of the variation that was really just formatting differences, not different names.

-### Similarity Scoring
+### 2. Similarity Scoring

-Levenshtein distance was used to measure the number of character edits required to transform one name into another.
+Levenshtein distance was used to measure how many character edits it takes to turn one name into another.
+A lower distance means the two names are more similar.

-Lower distances indicate higher similarity between names.

-### Matching Strategy
+### 3. Matching Strategy

-To improve matching accuracy:
+A few steps were used to keep the matching accurate:

-1. Records were first grouped by grade level.
+- Records were first grouped by grade level, to narrow down comparisons to a smaller, more relevant pool.
-2. Pairwise string distances were calculated between all possible name combinations.
+- Pairwise string distances were calculated between all possible name combinations within each group.
-3. Candidate matches below a specified distance threshold were retained.
+- Candidate matches below a set distance threshold were kept.
-4. A greedy assignment algorithm was used to prevent duplicate matches and create one-to-one record pairings.
+- A greedy assignment algorithm was used from there, so each record only got matched once, avoiding duplicates.

-### Validation
+### 4. Validation

-To evaluate performance, a labeled testing dataset was created by generating all possible pre/post survey combinations and manually identifying true matches.

-This test set was used to assess matching accuracy and refine distance thresholds.
+To check how well this worked, a labeled test set was built by generating all possible pre/post survey combinations and manually marking the true matches.
+This test set was used to measure accuracy and adjust the distance threshold.

-## Privacy
+## Tools

-The original project utilized confidential student data and cannot be shared publicly.
-Any example datasets included in this repository are synthetic and intended solely to demonstrate the methodology.
+R